 If you’ve tried all of the above tips and still find that an ongoing lack of sleep is either preventing you from being successful in your daily life or that your mood, energy level, or behavior is suffering, ask for help from a health care provider.

 Schedule an appointment to speak with a Cornell Health clinician about your concerns.
-Consider preparing for your appointment by filling out a sleep diary (see sample from the National Sleep Foundation) for a few nights to help facilitate the conversation.
+Consider preparing for your appointment by filling out a sleep diary (see sample from the Sleep Foundation) for a few nights to help facilitate the conversation.
 Your provider can help you identify underlying causes of sleeplessness and recommend appropriate treatment.